structureddynamics/OSF-Datasets-Management-Tool/README.md

   creator = "http://foobar.com/user/1"
 ```

-The name of the dataset, within the DSF, is `Foo-Dataset`.
+The name of the dataset, within the DMT, is `Foo-Dataset`.
 Each of these names have to be unique within the sync.ini file.
 What we configure here is information about the dataset, how it should be created and where.

 Let's take a look at each configuration option that are current available: